RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Experiments

-\paragraph{Normalization scope for advantages.} In Eq. \ref{eq:adv}, the advantage used in GRPO is computed by normalizing rewards—using the mean and standard deviation—within a group of rollouts.
+\textbf{Normalization scope for advantages.} In Eq. \ref{eq:adv}, the advantage used in GRPO is computed by normalizing rewards—using the mean and standard deviation— within a group of rollouts.
 Under our dynamic sampling strategy, only $N$ rollouts are retained out of $N'$ candidates.
 This raises an important design choice: should the normalization statistics (mean and standard deviation) be computed using all $N'$ rollouts or only the retained $N$?
-We denote these two variants as ``Global Norm" and ``Local Norm", respectively.
-In Table \ref{tab:geneval_scope_adv}, it reflects that ``Local Norm" yields better performance.
+We denote these two norm variants as ``RubricRL\_GN" and ``RubricRL\_LN", respectively.
+In Table \ref{tab:geneval_scope_adv}, it reflects that ``RubricRL\_LN" yields better performance.
 This is because normalizing within the retained subset better reflects the actual reward distribution that guides learning, preventing high-variance or low-quality rollouts from distorting the gradient direction.